Tuesday, October 29, 2019

 Another option that comes to mind would be to use neural networks not for playing chess directly, but for tweaking the parameters of traditional chess engines.
 I'm not sure this is a great idea, though.
 One major lesson of both types of engine, in their own ways, is that it's risky to build in assumptions -- not necessarily doomed to failure, but risky.

-If you're tweaking parameters in an AB engine -- e.g., how much a rook on an open file is worth in relation to a pawn -- you're tuning weights in a system with a bunch of specialized, non-linear nodes.
+If you're tweaking parameters in an AB engine -- e.g., how much a rook on an open file is worth in relation to a pawn -- you're tuning weights in a system with a bunch of specialized, not-necessarily-linear nodes.
 In a standard NN you're tuning weights in a (relatively) straightforward multilinear system.
 It's not clear that an NN built for tweaking weights in a multilinear system would do a good job tweaking the weights on an AB's specialized evaluation function.
 It might, but it might not.

 Looking at it from a more NN perspective, you could try to speed up evaluation by noticing this or that pattern of weights and replacing the generalized tensor calculations with ad-hoc functions that happen to work for those particular weights.
 For example if the weights are "sparse", that is, most of them are zero, you can write out an explicit formula that combines the terms with non-zero weights.